mosip/documentation/docs/registration-client-home-page.md

     - Deletion of pre-registration packets
     - Deletion of center specific data like the public/policy key

-    **Note**: After completing the above tasks, a *restart* will be prompted to initiate the full sync with new center details.
+*Note*- After completing the above tasks, a *restart* will be prompted to initiate the full sync with new center details.

-* **Check Updates**: Clicking on this button, triggers a check for any new client version availability in the upgrade server.
+### Check Updates
-    The machine must be online to be able to check updates.
+* Clicking on this button, triggers a check for any new client version availability in the upgrade server.
-    If there is any new version available, a confirmation pop-up is displayed to the operator for starting the upgrade  or for reminding them later.
+* The machine must be online to be able to check updates.

-    <<screenshot required here- anusha>>
+* If there is any new version available, a confirmation pop-up is displayed to the operator for starting the upgrade or a reminder is displayed.

 ## Registration Tasks
 The operator can initiate any task from amongst- New registrations, Update UIN, Lost UIN, Correction flow.
 To get started, the operator needs to select a language for data entry.
 The number of languages displayed in the UI is configurable and depends on the country.

-## New registration
+### New registration
 An operator can initiate the process of registering a new applicant in the MOSIP ecosystem by filling the new registration form with the resident.

 ![](_images/reg-client-new-registration.png)